learnbyexample/cli-computing/cli_computing.md

 # use up/down arrow to match history based on starting text of the command
 "\e[A": history-search-backward
 "\e[B": history-search-forward
+# use history-substring-search-backward and history-substring-search-forward
+# if you want to match anywhere in the command line

 # ignore case for filename matching and completion
 set completion-ignore-case on